KDE/documentation-develop-kde-org/README.md

 # Contributing to the KDE Developer website

+The source code for this website can be found at https://invent.kde.org/documentation/develop-kde-org.

-To learn more about the formatting and custom tooling available to start contributing, see [CONTRIBUTING.md](contributing.md).
+To learn more about the formatting and custom tooling available to start contributing, see the [Formatting Guidelines](https://develop.kde.org/docs/contribute/formatting/).

-To learn more about tutorial style and the use cases of the available tools, see [STYLE.md](style.md).
+To learn more about tutorial style and the use cases of the available tools, see the [Style Guidelines](https://develop.kde.org/docs/contribute/style/).

+To learn how to submit a contribution, see [Submitting a Merge Request](https://community.kde.org/Infrastructure/GitLab#Submitting_a_merge_request).

 ## I18n
 The Kirigami tutorials are internationalized and localized using [hugoi18n](https://invent.kde.org/websites/hugo-i18n).